ag-informatics/ag-informatics-course/module1/HW1.1/README.md

 - `git push` to send all my local changes to the remote repository.

 Setup Github:
-- If you haven't already, create an account using your Purdue ID on www.github.com.
+- If you haven't already, create an account using your UK ID on www.github.com.
 We will be using github to share our code with each other - You'll recieve your labs this way, and I will expect you to submit your labs this way too.
 - Install github on your computer using this tutorial: https://github.com/git-guides/install-git
+- OR use a program like GitHub desktop (https://desktop.github.com/)
+- Another option is to use a text editor with built-in Git support like VS Code (https://code.visualstudio.com/) or Atom (https://atom.io/).
+- I think a stand alone program like GitHub desktop is most useful.

 ## Use Git to access class materials (we'll do this in-class too!)

-1. Clone this repository using `git clone https://github.com/ag-informatics/course.git'` You can view the repository URL here:
+1. Clone this repository using `git clone https://github.com/joedvorak/ag-informatics-course.git'` You can view the repository URL here:

 ![Clone Repo](img/git1.png)